Improved computational efficiency and stability when imputing censored covariates: Analytic and numerical approaches: Methods

 \subsubsection{Exponential distribution}

 The exponential distribution, another popular choice, is a special case of the Weibull distribution.
-The shape parameter is fixed at $\alpha = 1$, providing simplified expressions for key quantities (e.g., the PDF, survival, and hazard functions).
-However, the assumption that $\alpha = 1$ implies a constant hazard $h(x) = \lambda$ (or $\lambda_i$) over time, which is not always realistic in practice.
-When this assumption is reasonable, substituting $\alpha = 1$ into \eqref{eq:truncmean_weibull}, the conditional mean formula reduces to
+The shape parameter is fixed at $\alpha = 1$, providing simplified expressions for key quantities (e.g., the survival function).
+When this assumption is reasonable, substituting $\alpha = 1$ into \eqref{eq:truncmean_weibull_no_int}, the conditional mean formula reduces to the conditional mean under an exponential distribution: $\E(X|X>W_i,\bZ_i) = W_i + 1/\lambda_i$.
+However, the assumption that $\alpha = 1$ implies a constant hazard $h(x) = \lambda_i$ over time $x$, which may not be realistic.

-which can be used to impute censored covariates under an exponential distribution assumption.
-We can see the impact of the constant hazards assumption in \eqref{eq:truncmean_expo}, as all censored covariate values $W_i$ would simply be shifted by the inverse of the scale parameter (also called the rate parameter), $1 / \lambda_i$.